By Maddie Jostol

 Taxes are a pain.
 Real estate agents face unique challenges as independent contractors because you’re running your own small business.
 This makes taxes an even bigger pain.

-It’s really common for realtors to miss out on deductions because the tax filing process is so time consuming and frustrating.
+It’s really common for agents to miss out on deductions because the tax filing process is so time consuming and frustrating.
 Especially when you file on a quarterly basis, the accounting responsibilities of running your small business start to take over.
 Have you ever thought about how much savings you’re missing out on because you didn’t take full advantage of the deductions available to you?

 A few of the many deductions to look out for: